wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Layabout:** I LOVE Coke

 **Suey:** Really???
 I LOVE Coke.
-How about some Dippers Fried Chicken?
+How about some "Dippers Fried Chicken"?

 **Layabout:** I LOVE fried chicken!

 **Suey:** I LOVE fried chicken!
 What about a curly wurly?

-**Layabout:** Whats a curly wurly? _Suey gives her a bit of chocolate, she tries it_ I LOVE curly wurly?
+**Layabout:** Whats a curly wurly? _Suey gives her a Curly Wurly, she tries it_ I LOVE curly wurly?

 **Suey:** Oh this is great, we've got so much in common apart from all the Jedi stuff of course.
 Just a minute _shouts offstage towards "Calamity"_ Calam, you're never gonna believe it...
 I've been into space.
 I've met a pink octopus.
 I've trained as a Jedi warrior, we've defeated an army of Dames, and saved the galaxy.
 Oh, and I've got a sister.